breatheco-de/knowledge-base/content/keep-your-projects.md

 authors: ["Lorenagubaira"]
 ---

-# Keeping your projects on GitHub after you graduate from the bootcamp

 Projects represent the work and experience in your professional portfolio.
 These projects showcase your skills as a programmer and are a powerful tool to demonstrate what you can achieve in the professional field.
 They are your introduction to potential employers or clients.

 Once you graduate from one of [4Geeks Academy bootcamps](https://4geeksacademy.com/us/programs) you will have access to the community and most of your benefits for life: